14.4. Using a Professional Package: DifferentialEquations.jl#

 condition (generic function with 1 method)

-Next we specify when the solver should do when the condition is satisfied.
-We want to stop the simulation, which can be done with the terminate! function:
+Next, we specify what the solver should do when the condition is satisfied.
+We want to stop the simulation, which is done with the terminate! function.

 affect!(integrator) = terminate!(integrator)